MCP Financial Resources and News

 Major and secondary lenders have recently launched green Agribusiness finance products that support investing in sustainable practices such as soil sequestration, converting degraded land, forestry, waste and water management, solar and other renewable energy, and regenerative farming.

-These loans encourage and support climate change initiatives that reduce greenhouse gas emissions in a low-carbon economy.
+These green farming loans encourage and support climate change initiatives that reduce greenhouse gas emissions in a low-carbon economy.

 Australian state governments also offer agribusiness initiatives such as Queensland’s ‘Dealroom’ for Agri Startups and Tasmania’s ‘AgriGrowth Loan Scheme’.